DCAN-Labs/cdni-brain/docs/optimizing.md

 Read: [HPC Fairshare scheduling @ MSI](https://www.msi.umn.edu/content/hpc)

-The goal of fairshare is to increase the priority when scheduling jobs.
-When a group has recently used a large amount of resources, the priorities of their waiting jobs will be negatively affected until their usage decreases.

 `sshare -U`: checks all of the accounts a user has access to at once

    * Below is an example of a terminal output after running the above command: